castacks/tartanair_tools/README.md

 ## Download the training data

 The data is divided into two levels (Easy and Hard) in terms of the motion patterns.
 It is organized in trajectory folders.
-You can download data from different cameras (left or right), with different data types (RGB, depth, segmentation, camera pose and flow).
+You can download data from different cameras (left or right), with different data types (RGB, depth, segmentation, camera pose, and flow).
 Please see [data type](data_type.md) page for more information.

 <p style="color:red"> <b> !!
 NOTE: The size of all the data is up to 3TB!
 It could take days to download.
-Please select the data type you really need before the download.
+Please select the data type you really need before download.
 You can also go to
 <a href=http://theairlab.org/tartanair-dataset>TartanAir</a>
 to download the sample files for a better understanding of the data types. </b> </p>